Truth Legal Personal Injury solicitors are here to provide comprehensive support through a criminal injury claim or a CICA claim.

 The Criminal Injuries Compensation Authority (CICA) operates a fund, from which victims of violent crime can claim compensation, to ‘make good’ some of the harm that the crime has caused.

-The CICA offers a way for victims of violent crime to recover the compensation they deserve.
+The CICA claim offers a way for victims of violent crime to recover the compensation they deserve.

 At Truth Legal, we understand what this compensation can mean for people whose lives have been shattered by violent crime.
 If you would like to talk to our specialist personal injury solicitors about making a CICA claim, contact us today.